brightooon/voice/README.md

 > Where's UCLA
 7. Abstract Information from Wikipedia
 > Check UCLA on Wikipedia
+8. Searching from Web
+> Search UCLA basketball
+9. Performing System Call
+>  do lock screen/ do sign out/ restart
+10. Mailing
+> I want to send a mail to Jamie, [ content ]
+11. Taking note by saying it
+> I want to take a note, [ content ]

+You will discover more features through using this personal voice assistant :trollface:

 APIs are used, such as wolframalpha, openweathermap, twilio,...